CBeck96/AOO_Dementia/README.md

 | 8	            | Tstart	      |	Age at entry of study                                                                |
 | 9	            | Tslut	        |	Age at exit of study                                                                 |

-In the code it will be calles "dat".
+In the code it will be called "dat".

 ### Data with pseudo observations